Kalyan-Koppula/TipTapSlate/Readme.md

 # React starter with babel and webpack.

-This is a simple implementation of Todo app in react that uses sass modules, babel and webpack.
+This is a simple react starter app that uses sass modules, babel and webpack.

 ## How to run
 1. Install required dependencies.